Motorcycle Accidents – The Facts

-Motorcyclists are an extremely vulnerable group of road users; they aren’t protected by an outer shell the way like other vehicles are and can be much lighter/smaller.
-These characteristics, as well as many more come together to make motorcycle riding risky and therefore more accidents are expected.
+Motorcyclists are an extremely vulnerable group of road users; they aren’t protected by an outer shell the way other vehicles are and can be much lighter/smaller.
+These characteristics, as well as many more, come together to make motorcycle riding risky and therefore more accidents are expected.

 For example, the government released a figure in 2006 stating per mile travelled, there were 35 times more fatalities from bike accidents than from a car.

 There are quite a few reasons why biking is a dangerous activity, We Buy Any Bike have come up with a few to mention:

-Riders are more affected by road hazards then car drivers.
-For example, if there is a small pothole in the road a car would drive over it while feeling a slight bump, if a rider hits this the wrong way they could become airborne and thrown from the bike.
+Riders are more affected by road hazards than car drivers.
+For example, if there is a small pothole in the road a car would drive over it while feeling a slight bump, if a rider hits this the wrong way they could become airborne and be thrown from the bike.

 Motorbikes are smaller, which means they can be hidden behind other vehicles and obstacles.
-Bikes also move differently to other vehicles, which might affect the way they are positioned on the road.
+Bikes also move differently from other vehicles, which might affect the way they are positioned on the road.

 Bikes can be lighter yet more powerful than many vehicles; studies show riders can be encouraged to use this huge amount of power, with it being so accessible.
 Extremely fast accelerating has been proven to amplify high-risk behaviour.